Why Instagram Is Making It Easy For Anyone To Request Verification

 At the same time, many Instagram users took to Twitter to raise alarm about their accounts getting hacked, some by profiles with emails tied to the Russian domain name (.ru).
 Instagram acknowledged the hack, but many people felt the security advice it offered was inadequate.

-Today, however, Instagram is taking a stronger stance and bolstering its defenses with three new safety measures meant to prevent hacks and fight fake accounts.
+Today, however, Instagram is taking a stronger stance and bolstering its defences with three new safety measures meant to prevent hacks and fight fake accounts.

 The one that will likely excite users the most is increased access to verification.
 Though the elusive blue check mark has long been deemed a status symbol on the app, its original intent was far more practical: Instagram introduced verification in 2014 as a way for users who were at the highest risk of impersonation — usually A-listers and prominent public figures — to let followers know which account was their real account.